 - Dark skinned individuals

-- infants born mothers who are vitamin D deficient
+- infants born to mothers who are vitamin D deficient

-- Having kidney diseases that causes nutrients malabsorption
+- Having kidney diseases that cause nutrients malabsorption

 Signs and symptoms of rickets include: